Exciting new international master’s program at The Department of Education!

 The new and renewed

-For those of you already familiar with the master’s programme Higher Education, you can rest assure that the program will continue as a specialization within the new program, renewed and revamped in accordance to newer research in the field and valuable feedback we have received from our students.
-This specialization combines higher education governance, policy and organization on the one hand and teaching and learning process on the other.
+For those of you already familiar with the master’s programme Higher Education, you can rest assure that the program will continue as a specialisation within the new program, renewed and revamped in accordance to newer research in the field and valuable feedback we have received from our students.
+This specialisation combines higher education governance, policy and organisation on the one hand and teaching and learning process on the other.
 It is the perfect match for anyone looking to work within the field of higher education as a researcher, administrator, policy-maker, just to name a few.

 We are eager to recruit both local and international students, as the combination is an asset to our program.
 Our Department has a long tradition with welcoming international students to our studies.
 This group of students represents a very important asset as they bring new ideas, as well as academic and cultural experience into our study environment.
 Both our academic and administrative staff are therefore eager and happy to welcome the first cohort of international students to Master in Education in August 2022!

-Each specialization has separate admission requirements.
-For Non-EU citizens the application round opens from October 2021 – December 2021, while applicants from EU, Norway and Nordic countries may apply from February 2022.
+Each specialisation has separate admission requirements.
+For Non-EU citizens the application round opens from October 15.
+2021 – November 15.
+2021, while applicants from EU, Norway and Nordic countries may apply from February 2022.
 For exact dates, please visit the webpage for application deadlines.